 A sesshin is a meditation retreat.
 The word "sesshin" translates literally as “gathering the heart/mind."
 It is an extended period, lasting from one to seven days, in which most normal activities are suspended and we devote ourselves completely to a schedule of zazen, dokusan (individual meetings with the teacher), oryoki (formal meals), lecture, and work periods.
 Silence is observed.

-Practice periods usually lasting from six to ten weeks, and is a time for intensifying our commitment to practice.
-Led by a teacher, students are encouraged and sometimes required to make heightened commitments to individual practice, the precepts, community service, and Dharma study
+Practice periods, usually lasting from six to ten weeks, are a time for intensifying our commitment to practice.
+Led by a teacher, students are encouraged, and sometimes required, to make heightened commitments to individual practice, the precepts, community service, and Dharma study.

 We regularly schedule Work Periods or Work Days to tend to the house, zendo, and grounds of our property on Park Avenue.
 This is an opportunity to express our practice by working together in community.

 We participate with the All Faith Partnership in helping to provide meals for the Arcata Night Shelter.
 On the second and fourth Fridays of each month, a group of enthusiastic volunteers gathers in the kitchen, and many hands work together to create a nutritious meal.

 Members travel to Pelican Bay to sit with this sangha, typically on the second and fourth Saturdays of each month, and others maintain an active pen pal relationship with inmates.